CoralBleaching/Lincpp/README.md

 Vector properties and behavior was encapsulated in a template class called `vector`.
 Matrix properties and behavior was encapsulated in a template class called `Matrix`.
 > ##### Note:
 > All methods return new instances, leaving the original objects intact.

+Vector do not distinguish between column or row types.
+When couple with other objects like matrices and other vectors, the appropriate behavior is inferred.
+For example, both `A*v` and `v*A`, where `A` is a matrix and `v` is a vector, give the same result, as `v` is automatically transposed accordingly.

+Also,
+> ##### Note:
+> There is no safeguard against rows having different lengths within a single matrix.

 ### The `vector` class